-Working with a partner, especially a new partner, slows down your programming rate.
+Working with partners, especially new partners, slows down your programming rate.
 That's because you spend more time thinking and communicating.
 However, when you get the workflow under control your net development time should decrease.
 That's because the extra time invested in programming saves significant debugging time, since you tend to generate more correct programs.
-As soon as you learn your partner assignment, schedule a few pair programming sessions.
-I recommend pre-scheduling five hours of time outside of class during the week.
+As soon as you learn your partner assignments, schedule a few pair programming sessions in which you will plan to complete the lab.
+I recommend pre-scheduling five hours of time outside of class.
 You might not need that much time.
 But it is easier to cancel a meeting than it is to schedule one at the last minute.

 Now that you're moving code between projects and between partners, correct and useful documentation is very important.
-Remember; you're not programming for the computer, and you're not programming for me-you're programming for your future self and partner.
+Remember; you're not programming for the computer, and you're not programming for me-you're programming for your future self and partners.
 They'll be a lot more critical than I am, although perhaps not so vocal.

 The weakest form of documentation is a comment.
 Strong interfaces, clear method names and helper methods, clear variable names, useful auxiliary classes, and consistent use of design patterns are much better forms of documentation.
 I view comments as the thing you add to poorly written code to help understand it.
-If the code is good enough, it doesn't need comments because it is obvious what the interface is and how the implementation works.
+If the code is good enough, then it doesn't need comments because it is obvious what the interfaces are and how the implementations work.

 Coding conventions become important when bringing together code from many sources.
 These conventions include the use of capitalization and whitespace.
 It doesn't matter what conventions you use so long as they are consistent across the codebase.
 Since we'll be switching partners frequently, it helps if everyone follows the same coding conventions.
 So I recommend that you follow the G3D coding conventions, which are largely the official Java conventions adapted to C++ syntax.
 You have the G3D source code available to you, which abundantly demonstrates the coding conventions.
 If your code is self-inconsistent, you will lose clarity points on the evaluation.
-If it is consistent but different from the G3D conventions you will not lose points for that.
+If it is consistent but different from the G3D conventions then you will not lose points.